eR-Biostat/Courses/Statistical modeling (2)/Survival analysis using R -II/README.md

 This course in survival analysis (also known as the analysis of event-time data) will introduce the main ideas in non-parametric and semi-parametric regression for censored event-time data.
 Some background theory will be covered, but the emphasis will be on applications.
 The material are organized into both standard lectures and interactive lab sessions.
-All computing will be done using \textsf{R}.
-Lectures and labs will include both output and code; datasets will be in an \textsf{R} package.
+All computing will be done using **R**.
+Lectures and labs will include both output and code; datasets will be in an **R** package.

 The main topics: